 Job Analysis; Introduction to Applied Statistics for Analysts

-This one-and-a-half-day class focuses on the principles and techniques used to develop a legally defensible and predictive multiple choice examination and how to evaluate test effectiveness.
+This two day class focuses on the principles and techniques used to develop a legally defensible and predictive multiple choice examination and how to evaluate test effectiveness.
 Day one focuses on the methods of writing multiple-choice written tests.
 The course introduces various item types such as knowledge, reading comprehension, math, and analytical problem solving.
 Day two covers the use and interpretation of item analysis data for written multiple-choice tests.
 Topics include item discrimination, item-total correlation, item difficulty, distractor analysis, classical test theory, statistical reliability, and the use of this information to improve individual test items as well as the overall exam.

 Participants will gain a foundation in the principles and techniques used to develop legally defensible and predictive multiple-choice examinations.
 Participants will also learn how to use an item analysis report to ensure that examinations are functioning properly.
 Upon successful completion of this class, participants will be able to: